Eventbrite Networking Alternatives: Beyond Ticketing

 UK market presence | Strong | UK-focused

-Current tools are strong at steps 1-2 and step 5.
-Steps 3 and 4 — particularly in-event connection — are poorly served by most platforms.
+Current tools are strong at the first two steps and the last.
+In-event connection is poorly served by most platforms.

-For event-goers who want the full pipeline to work, combining Eventbrite (for discovery and ticketing) with FirstMove (for in-event connection) covers the journey more completely than either tool alone.
+For event-goers who want the full pipeline to work, combining Eventbrite for discovery and ticketing with FirstMove for in-event connection covers the journey more completely than either tool alone.
+For the wider picture, our list of the best networking apps for events in 2025 puts both in context.

 Try FirstMove